Godleague/cse140-assignments/p4/README.md

    - +5 points for being in the top 10%.
  - +1 Extra Credit point for being the number one team.

+For the purposes of the points system, we define ‘beating’ an agent as winning against that agent both when playing as red and as blue.
 <!-- How we compute the percentiles based on the ranking of the teams is described below in [Contest Details](#contest-details). -->

 ### Academic Dishonesty